Steckschwein/steckschwein.github.io/content/software/index.md

 #### ll
 ![steckOS ll command output](images/ll.png)

 Like it's Unix/Linux counterpart, ll shows the content of the current directory or the directory specified as command line argument.
+The output resembles that of DOS's dir command.

 #### stat
 ![steckOS stat command output](images/stat.png)